-Capital City Village is a membership organization dedicated to helping Austin seniors age in place for as long as possible, healthfully, safely and successfully.
-We provide to members access to volunteers available for a wide variety of tasks like transportation and home maintenance; programs to meet the fitness, social, cultural and educational needs of seniors; and a network of providers offering discounts for larger and more complicated necessary home, health and lifestyle services.
+Capital City Village is a membership organization dedicated to helping Austin seniors age in place and community for as long as possible, healthfully and successfully.
+We provide to members access to volunteers available for a wide variety of tasks like transportation and home maintenance; programs to meet the fitness, social, cultural and educational needs of seniors; and a network of providers offering discounts for larger and professional necessary home, health and lifestyle services.

 Drive A Senior, previously know as Faith in Action Caregivers is a network of congregations and community organizations which offer a wide range of volunteer services to older adults.
 Services are designed to enhance the independence and well being of these individuals - transportation, friendly visits, errand running, reasurrance calls and handy man services.

 Family Eldercare provides critical services to seniors, adults with disabilities and caregivers.
 Our programs offer a continuum of care to help people age in place with dignity and as much independence as possible.
 Our programs include: In-Home Care & Caregiver Services, Geriatric Consultation and Counseling, Guardianship Services, Money Management, Aging In Place Service Coordination, Lyons Gardens Senior Housing, Lifetime Connections Without Walls and the Summer Fan Drive.